redwoodjs/redwood/CONTRIBUTING.md

 ## Local development

-When contributing to Redwood, you'll probably want to see your addition, fix, or change in the Redwood Framework's monorepo "running live" in one of your own projects or in one of our example apps.
+When contributing to Redwood, you'll probably want to see your addition, fix, or change in the Redwood Framework's monorepo "running live" in one of your own Redwood projects or in one of our example apps.
 To make this possible, we offer two workflows: "watch and copy", which has some restrictions, and "emulate npm", which doesn't.
 If you've installed or upgraded a dependency, you'll want to use the "emulate npm" workflow; otherwise, "watch and copy" will do just fine.

 ### Watch and copy

-The first step is to watch files for changes and build those changes in the Redwood framework:
+The first step is to build-and-watch files in the Redwood Framework for changes:

 ```terminal
 cd redwood